My Best Friend, Jean - For A Friend Who Passed Away

 Gave you love and joy for all of your last tomorrows

-I think of you so often Jean, and the others I loved that are gone
+I think of you so often with others I loved that are gone

 And when I see spring budding out and the beauty it gives

-I know somewhere you are near, with nothing ever more to fear
+I know somewhere you are near, with nothing more to fear

-Watching ones who love and miss you, truly, you are the one that lives
+Watching ones who love, truly, you are the one that lives

 Jean - Still Loved So Much